Cardinals vs. Guardians Player Props Betting Odds

-Player prop betting options for Jose Ramirez, Paul Goldschmidt and others are available in the Cleveland Guardians-St. Louis Cardinals matchup at Progressive Field on Friday, starting at 7:10 PM ET.
+Player prop bet odds for Jose Ramirez, Paul Goldschmidt and others are listed when the Cleveland Guardians host the St. Louis Cardinals at Progressive Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!